madhu473bd/Persistentvolume/workflow.md

 * **Backup and restore options:** Every storage options comes with capabilities to backup and restore data.
 Check that available backup and restore options meet the requirements of your disaster recovery plan, such as the frequency of backups or the capabilities of storing data outside your primary data center.
 * **Global replication:** For high availability, you might want to set up multiple instances of storage that are distributed and replicated across data centers worldwide.

+We also have different types of [volumes](https://kubernetes.io/docs/concepts/storage/volumes) which can be used with the Kubernetes.
+The storage types that are supported for the IBM Cloud Private management console are:

+* NFS
+* Gluster FS
+* vSphere Virtual Volume
+* hostpath

 ## Persistent data storage options for high availability

 ### [NFS file store](https://console.bluemix.net/docs/containers/cs_storage.html#storage)
 With this option, you can persist app and container data by using Kubernetes persistent volumes.
 Volumes are hosted on [Endurance and Performance NFS-based file storage](https://www.ibm.com/cloud/file-storage/details) which can be used for apps that store data on a file basis rather than in a database.
 File storage is encrypted at REST.